chromium/chromium/content/browser/service_worker/README.md

 `ServiceWorkerGlobalScope` implements two Mojo interfaces:
 - `mojom.blink.ServiceWorker`, which the browser process uses to dispatch events to the service worker.
-- `mojom.blink.ServiceWorkerController`, which renderer processes use to dispatch fetch events to a service worker that controls a client in that process.
+- `mojom.blink.ControllerServiceWorker`, which other renderer processes use to dispatch fetch events to a service worker that controls a client in that process.